 27:52 The new portfolio, and the fees

-32:10 Understanding FX denomination and hedging and how it benefits you
+32:10 Understanding FX denomination and hedging and how it works for our clients

 45:16 Historical performance of portfolio

-53:03 Why we believe in a passive allocation strategy, and why we don’t just invest in the S&P 500
+53:03 Why we believe in a passive allocation strategy, and why we don't invest in just S&P 500

 57:05 The security of your money